nautobot/nautobot-app-circuit-maintenance/README.md

 - Status: current state of the maintenance.
 - Start time: defined start time of the maintenance work.
 - End time: defined end time of the maintenance work.
-- Acknowledged: boolean to show if the maintenance has been properly handled by the operator.
+- Ack: boolean to show if the maintenance has been properly handled by the operator.
 - Circuits: list of circuits and its specific impact linked to this maintenance.
 - Notes: list of internal notes linked to this maintenance.
 - Notifications: list of all the parsed notifications that have been processed for this maintenance.